 You are reading the Original Version (CLB5+) Read Simple Version (CLB3-4) It’s the season for spreading love and cheer!
-Everyone’s busy making lists, shopping and making plans to celebrate.
-In fact, spending is still expected to increase despite the skyrocketing cost of goods due to inflation.
-With everyone in a spending mood, scammers are bound to take advantage of many unsuspecting consumers.
-Statistics Canada reports that online sales have more than doubled during the pandemic, with online purchases up by more than 110.8% in the period.
-However, this is not the only thing that’s up.
-Statcan also reports that over four in 10 Canadians (42%) have experienced at least one type of cyber security incident since the beginning of the pandemic.
+Everyone’s busy shopping and making plans to celebrate.
+In fact, spending is still expected to increase despite inflation.
+With everyone in a spending mood, scammers are just waiting to take advantage of unsuspecting consumers.
+Statcan reports that over four in 10 Canadians (42%) have experienced at least one type of cyber security incident since the beginning of the pandemic.
 This includes phishing attacks, malware, fraud, and hacked accounts.
 Of the 42% who have experienced an incident, around 13% reported financial loss.
-With online sales predicted to continue going up, we need to be careful with our online transactions.
+With online sales predicted to go up, we need to be careful with online transactions.
 Did you know that if you are aware of these schemes, you are 80% less likely to be scammed?
-An informed consumer is a wise consumer.
 Here are the most common scams to avoid: Read Thinking of online shopping?
 Here’s how to stay safe for more tips.
-Check gift cards thoroughly before buying.
-Scammers have been known to copy the code from cards, scratch off the coverings above the PIN, then return them to their packaging.
+Check gift cards before buying.
+Scammers can copy the code from cards, scratch off the coverings above the PIN, then return them to their packaging.
 It’s safer to ask the cashier for gift cards stored behind their counter at groceries or department stores.
-You can also buy gift cards online directly from retailers, chain restaurants, and other merchants especially if you’re buying a high-value gift card.
-Meanwhile, bogus solicitations could come as emails or calls from fake charities.
+You can also buy gift cards online directly from retailers, chain restaurants, and other merchants especially if you’re buying a high-value gift card (again, please make sure that you’re on the right website).
+Meanwhile, fake solicitations could come as emails or calls from “charities”.
 They could also be dramatic social media posts that urge you to contribute to a GoFundMe page, or even door-to-door “volunteers” who convince you to give.
-Never be pressured to donate.
+Don’t be pressured to donate.
 Saying no will not make you a bad person.
-Part of mindful giving is taking the time to learn more about the organization or cause before supporting it.
+Part of mindful giving is learning more about the organization or cause before donating.
 When you’re ready, go directly to the organization’s site to donate.
-These schemes prey on people who are looking for extra money during the holidays.
+These schemes target those who are looking for extra money during the holidays.
 While there are real part-time holiday jobs, watch out for these red flags when looking for online or seasonal work: Jobseekers are advised to use legitimate job search sites where only verified employers are allowed to view the listings (check if they have privacy policies).
 Also, conduct research on the employer by making a Google or BBB search.
 Never give out personal and bank information before you have the job offer.
 Read Looking for a work from home job?
 Here’s how to know if it’s real or a scam for more safety tips.
 For more tips, read Scams to watch out for during the holiday season 2.
 Please login to tell us what you think.Skip to:

 Online shopping/online fraud